Skip to content

 2. Offer multiple payment options

-Accepting multiple payment options makes paying invoices easy for customers.
+Accepting multiple forms of payment makes paying invoices easy.
 Your invoice will state your business address and the payment remittance address, if different from your business address.
 This is where clients can send checks if they want to pay by check.
-While payment by check used to be the regular practice, many clients now prefer paying online with credit cards, debit cards, and digital wallets.
+While payment by check used to be the regular practice, many clients now prefer paying online, and the most common invoice payment methods include credit cards, debit cards, and digital wallets.

 3. Allow auto-pay and set up recurring payments